YuvalShor/Work-Times/README.md

-## Work Hours
+## Work Times

-Work Hours is a small [Next.js](https://nextjs.org/) project for counting hours of work for employees, and for employers to see the amount of work their employees have done for a certain month.
+Work Times is a small [Next.js](https://nextjs.org/) project for counting hours of work for employees, and for employers to see the amount of work their employees have done for a certain month.

 ## How to run this project on your dev environment